Department of Defense (DOD)

 30 Air Force

 In 1989, DoD adopted the Construction Criteria Base (CCB) information system as the official distribution method for facilities criteria.
-Individual Service Criteria are located in the CCB.
-Over the years, the military services were instrumental in the advancement of CCB and continue to participate in many other National Institute of Building Sciences programs.
-The CCB is currently evolving into the Whole Building Design Guide (WBDG) system.
+Over the years, the military services have been instrumental in the advancement of CCB and have overseen its evolution into the Whole Building Design Guide (WBDG).

 Publications, Guidelines & Directives